-Ethics in the RRI approach includes all ethical issues from the beginning to the end of the research lifecycle.
-It represents the commitment to an ethical research conduct which implies the application of fundamental ethical principles and legislation to scientific research in all possible domains of research.
+Ethics in the RRI approach includes all ethical issues which may arise from the beginning to the end of the research lifecycle.
+It represents the commitment to ethical research conduct, which implies the application of fundamental ethical principles and legislation to scientific research in all possible domains.

 All R&I activities are obliged to comply with ethical norms and principles.
-US National Institute of Environmental Health Sciences (NIEHS) highlights the relevance of such norms since:
+The US National Institute of Environmental Health Sciences (NIEHS) highlights the relevance of such norms since they:

-- 1. they promote the nature of research purpose: search for knowledge, truth, and avoidance of error; - 2. they promote the essential values for a collaborative work, such as trust, accountability, mutual respect, and fairness, which are especially relevant for cooperation and coordination among many different people in different disciplines and institutions; - 3. they make researchers accountable for their research practices, boosting the public support for research; - 4. they integrate a set of important moral and social values, such as social responsibility, human rights, animal welfare, compliance with the law, and public health and safety, which are specially relevant as some research activities have the potential to harm human and animal subjects, students, and the public.
+- promote the nature of the research purpose: search for knowledge, truth, and avoidance of error; - promote the essential values for collaborative work, such as trust, accountability, mutual respect, and fairness, which are especially relevant for cross-discipline and cross-institutional cooperation and coordination; - make researchers accountable for their research practices, boosting the public support for research; - integrate a set of important moral and social values, such as social responsibility, human rights, animal welfare, compliance with the law, and fulfilment of public health and safety, which are especially relevant as some research activities may potentially harm human and/or animal subjects, students, and the public.